 Essence is a German brand that has become popular due to its budget-friendly prices.
 Its Soft Touch Mousse Foundation, according to its website, is available in 11 shades.
 I use 02 – Matt Beige, which I think is a good choice for most skin tones, but other shades might be more appropriate depending on how dark or light your skin is.

-Lets cut to the chase and put it to the test.
+Let’s cut to the chase and put it to the test.
 The characteristic feature of the Essence Soft Touch Mousse Foundation is its velvety whipped look and feel.
 It is ultra-smooth (and incredibly soft.
 Think, slightly pigmented whipped cream).
 It glides on as smoothly as a body lotion.

 The best part about mousse foundations is application – you can easily apply it using your fingers.
-When you use liquid or powder foundation, you are going to need an applicator.
+When you use a liquid or powder foundation, you are going to need an applicator.

 See, some people prefer a brush or sponge for applying their makeup.
-But when you make use of your fingers, you can easily know the amount of product you are applying.
+But when you use your fingers, you can easily know the amount of product you are applying.
 Also, it is way easier to apply and blend.

-Regarding the acne, it doesn’t cover it up completely, only to an extent.
+Regarding acne, it doesn’t cover it up completely, only to an extent.
 Layering is a risky business.
 The foundation can become cakey if you apply multiple layers.
 I have had it happen a few times, and it is not a pleasant look.
 But it might not be the case if you have oily skin.
 You might be able to layer it slightly more than if you have dry skin.

-The Essence Soft Touch Mousse foundation gives you a glowy, but not shiny appearance and an airbrushed look due to its light consistency, i.e., it gives you a bright and polished look.
+The Essence Soft Touch Mousse foundation gives you a glowy but not shiny appearance and an airbrushed look due to its light consistency, i.e., it gives you a bright and polished look.
 So if you are ready to combine it with a bit of concealer for your problem areas, it is your perfect everyday wear.

 Plus, it stays on for a generous amount of time.
 I have had it on for 8-12 hours.
 You might need to touch up a bit on oily areas, such as your nose, after a while.
 Or go the extra mile and use a makeup setting or finishing spray.
 I usually moisturize my face before applying foundation.
 But I do not use a primer.
 And for this mousse foundation, it is not a necessity.
-The matte formula holds on even without a primer on.
+The matte formula holds on even without a primer.

 Next, suitable or nay.
 I have normal to slightly dry skin.
 It doesn’t dry out and crack your skin like some other brands.
 Just put on a little moisturizer under it, and you will be good to go.
-The only trouble is that I have dry patches at either side of my lips.
+The only trouble is that I have dry patches on either side of my lips.
 Even if I moisturize before applying foundation, these areas stand out.
 Yeah, that’s the word for it – stands out.
 So if your skin is dehydrated, I’m not sure if this is the best fit for your skin type.
 The area will look furthermore dried out and patchy.

-I should also mention about removal.
+I should also mention removal.
 Because of the matte formula and thickness of Essence Soft Touch Mousse Foundation, you will need to use a makeup remover to remove the product altogether.
 I, however, use vaseline or coconut oil for removing the foundation.
-It works as effectively, as well as moisturize your face and is easy on the pocket.
+It works as effectively as well as moisturize your face and is easy on the pocket.